-A shade also provides a cool spot shielded from the heat of the sun.
+Shade or a shadow (which constitutes shade) provides a cool spot shielded from the heat of the sun (even as a lamp shade blocks the bright glare of the light bulb).
 But that is not what shade / shadow means here.

-Shadows are continually changing, moving, altering.
+Shadows are also continually changing, moving, altering.
 But that is not what shade / shadow means here.

-The Bible "scholars" assume that shadow means something that eventually disappears—but there is no support that that being the meaning here either and in so saying they violate the Word of God!
+The Bible “scholars” assume that shadow means something that eventually disappears—but there is no support for that being the meaning here either; and in so saying they violate the Word of God!